Alan Stewart (educator): Massey vice-chancellorship

 Returning to New Zealand again in 1959, Stewart was appointed principal of Massey Agricultural College at a time when the college's enrolment stood at just 578 students.
 In 1964, Massey was made an independent university and Stewart was appointed its first vice-chancellor.
 During his tenure, Stewart oversaw the expansion of the university, especially that of its extramural programme, which he saw as a means for the university to improve the economic welfare of all New Zealanders, no matter their location.
 Massey University soon earned international recognition for its agricultural programme due in part to what one New Zealand cabinet minister deemed Stewart's "extraordinary contributions".
 Numerous academic buildings were constructed during Stewart's tenure, and his love of fine trees contributed to the lush landscape of the university.
 Stewart also served as president of the Manawatu Rugby Union.

 Knighthood and retirement

-He was appointed a Commander of the Order of the British Empire in the 1972 New Year Honours and promoted to Knight Commander of the Order of the British Empire in the 1981 Queen's Birthday Honours, for services to education, before retiring from the university in 1983.
+Stewart was appointed a Commander of the Order of the British Empire in the 1972 New Year Honours and promoted to Knight Commander of the Order of the British Empire in the 1981 Queen's Birthday Honours, for services to education, before retiring from the university in 1983.
 At the time of his retirement, Massey University had an annual budget of $30 million, operated 500 hectares of farmland, and enrolled thousands of students.
 In May 1984, Massey University awarded him an honorary doctorate.
-Following his retirement from the university, Stewart relocated from Palmerston North to Whakatane.
+Following his retirement from the university, Stewart relocated from Palmerston North to Whakatāne.

 Death

-Stewart died on 1 September 2004 in Whakatane.
+Stewart died on 1 September 2004 in Whakatāne.
 He was survived by his wife, Joan, four children, and 12 grandchildren.
 Massey University's Sir Alan Stewart Postgraduate Scholarship is named in his honour.